Critics' Choice Super Award for Best Actor in an Action Series

 The Critics' Choice Super Award for Best Actor in an Action Series, Limited Series or Made-for-TV Movie is an award presented by the Critics Choice Association to the best performance by an actor in an action television series or TV-movie.

 This award was first presented in 2021 to Daveed Diggs for his role as Andre Layton on Snowpiercer.

-The current recipient of the award is Hiroyuki Sanada for his role as Lord Yoshii Toranaga in Shōgun.
+The current recipient of the award is Sterling K. Brown for his role as Xavier Collins in Paradise.